MicrosoftDocs/memdocs/memdocs/intune/protect/privacy-data-store-process.md

 - Reliable Collections (Service fabric)
 - Azure storage

-Telemetry (service logs, performance logs, errors, and so on) that are key to monitoring and providing a stable service are sent to Microsoft’s telemetry data stores.
+Telemetry (service logs, performance logs, errors, and so on) that are key to monitoring and providing a stable service are sent to Microsoft's telemetry data stores.

 ### Storage locations